What is microsegmentation?

 How can I be sure that users are not impacted?

-Security should never disrupt the business, and the Zero Network Access Orchestrators is no different.
+Security should never disrupt the business, and Zero Network Segment is no different.
 As most users don’t generate suspicious network access, the majority of the workforce won’t even notice any change.
 When a user tries to access something they don’t normally access, they will simply need to use two factor authentication, via their phone or email, to prove their request is legitimate.
 This is nothing more than what they are used to doing when they try to access their accounts from a new machine or location.
-It takes up to a minute to do, and once done, the Access Orchestrator can automatically incorporate the approved access into that user’s policy.
-Before deploying the user- and machine-level network access policies automatically generated for your environment by the Zero Network Access Orchestrator, you can see a simulation to understand the exact impact on user access.
+It takes up to a minute to do, and once done, Zero Networks Segment can automatically incorporate the approved access into that user’s policy.
+Before deploying the user- and machine-level network access policies automatically generated for your environment by Zero Network Segment, you can see a simulation to understand the exact impact on user access.

 Who uses Zero Networks?

 Zero Networks has customers in almost any vertical throughout the U.S. and Europe.
 Basically any organization that is looking to protect themselves from commodity malware, ransomware and attackers spreading in their networks, should use Zero Networks.